This is the Life

-View of Lisbon from the Rio Tejo.
-Illustration by Helen Doner.
+A Life on Water (the first edition) featured this view of Lisbon from the Rio Tejo, illustrated by Helen Doner.

 “I’m a sucker for wartime shenanigans and science, so this was great for me, with spying and marine biology against the backdrop of WW2 Portugal, plus walk on parts for Ian Fleming and Kim Philby.
 The characters all came off the page.
 Pulling off multiple viewpoints and timelines is tricky but worked.
 The story weaves together a cast of characters as a nuanced way into the humanity and morality of the hard moral choices forced by wartime, more Graham Greene than James Bond, but more charm and warmth than either of them.”